mlr-org/mlr3proba/README.md

   - Probabilistic supervised regression - Supervised regression with a predictive distribution as the return type.
-  - Predictiv survival analysis - Survival analysis where individual predictive hazards can be queried.
+  - Predictive survival analysis - Survival analysis where individual predictive hazards can be queried.
 This is equivalent to probabilistic supervised regression with censored observations.
   - Unconditional distribution estimation, where the distribution is